algoan/nestjs-components/packages/nestjs-pagination/README.md

 }
 ```

+- The resource has to be specified in the interceptor constructor

 ## Quick Start

 Import `LinkHeaderInterceptor` next to a controller method.

 ```typescript
 import { LinkHeaderInterceptor } from '@algoan/nestjs-link-header';